Jet Setting Jess: Where it all began, journey to the East

-After the birth of my second child, I awoke like this every night for a number of months.
+After the birth of my second child, I awoke like this every night for many months.
 However, I could never shake the feeling of unease.
 It stayed with me through every moment that society told me I should have been enjoying in those first few months with my new baby.

-Every time he looked up at me with his slow blue eyes I felt… afraid.
+Whenever he looked up at me with his slow blue eyes, I felt… afraid.
 Not for fear that I couldn’t take care of him but for fear that I had lost my identity and I was not worthy.
 I questioned how I could successfully raise my children when I had no idea who I was anymore or where I was going in life.

 Enter the Mental Health Foundation.
-I started attending the Young Parent’s Together programme run by the Mental Health Foundation for mums, dads and their children.
+I started attending the Young Parent’s Together programme the Mental Health Foundation runs for mums, dads and their children.
 These classes helped me immeasurably.
 They furthered my understanding of the difference between surviving and thriving.
-Most importantly, I was able to reach a place where I started enjoying the journey again and stopped worrying about the destination.
+Most importantly, I could reach a place where I started enjoying the journey again and stopped worrying about the destination.

 Through the Young Parents Together Group on Facebook, I was offered the chance to receive two free tickets to a 'make your own baby clothes' workshop hosted by Mini Magpie at the Round Chapel.
 This workshop would normally have been too expensive for me to be able to attend as our budget is very tight.
 However, this event was free, provided refreshments, children were welcomed (toys/entertainment provided), and it taught me how to turn old jumpers into clothes for my children.